Latino Diabetes Initiative

 - Latinos consider diabetes as the main health concern, well above cancer and other chronic conditions.

 The Latino Diabetes Initiative welcomes philanthropic support.
 Each contribution advances our mission to improve care, advance research, and provide education and outreach to the Latino community.
 Each year, the LDI hosts Ritmos de Salud, a cultural performance to benefit the initiative.
+This year's Ritmos de Salud will be held on October 1, 2015 at the Artists for Humanity EpiCenter.
 To learn more about our event visit us on Facebook, or you can purchase tickets here starting a few months before the event.

 Ritmos in the News: